hauntsaninja/no_implicit_optional/README.md

 no_implicit_optional <path>
 ```

+To make this tool use PEP 604 `X | None` syntax instead of `Optional[X]`, use the
+`--use-union-or` flag.
+Note that this syntax is only fully supported on Python 3.10 and newer.

 ## What's going on?

 By default, mypy 0.982 and earlier allowed eliding `Optional` for arguments with default values of